Most new Indie authors believe reviews are the make or break of a book and aggressively pursue them.

 8 Are the same scenes repeated, albeit with slightly different wording, until you “heard it all before.”

 9 Is the plot unique?
 Is the book outside your normal genre?

-11 Is it full of typos, edit errors, misused words, missing words, or extra words that should have been deleted out of the final edit?
+11 Is it full of typos, edit errors, misused words, missing words, or extra words that should have been deleted from the final edit?

 12 Can you honestly recommend the book?
 Can the book be recommended outside the reader’s normal genre?

 Since I have been receiving review requests, I thought it was time to change the way I post the reviews.
-Therefore, after the name and author, the format will be changed to reflect a little information about the author, the genre, publisher, and date published, followed by a broad review.
-The review will be posted on this blog as well as Amazon and Goodreads.
-This will distinguish reviews from requests as opposed to best-selling author entries.
-I am open to most genres (no erotica, please), and looking forward to your comments and reception of the new format.
-First review will be forthcoming shortly. ©2016 Virginia Williams
+Therefore, after the blurb and review, the format will be changed to reflect additional information about the author, the genre, the publisher, and the date published, followed by the review.
+The review will be posted on this blog as well as on Amazon and Goodreads.
+Many of the books are received through NetGalley and most reviews are also shared on Twitter, Instagram, and Facebook.